Ursula St. George: Personal life

 Ursula Mackarness married London banker Anders Eric Knos Cull in 1913, in London.
 They had six children and lived at Warfield House in Bracknell, Berkshire.
+Their eldest daughter, Ursula Kennard Cull, was married to Sir George Rothe Bellew, Garter Principal King of Arms.
 The Culls' grandson Eric Brodnax was a member of the equestrian team representing the U.S. Virgin Islands at the 1988 Summer Olympics in Seoul.

-Ursula Mackarness Cull was widowed in 1968, and still alive in 1972.
+Ursula Mackarness Cull was widowed in 1968, and died in May, 1979.